 Can Student Loans be Discharged in Bankruptcy?

 Did you know that the total outstanding national student loan balance, as of February 2014, is $1.08 trillion?
 That number is on the rise.
 Unfortunately, 11.5% of those loans are more than 90 days delinquent or in default.
 This means that student loan debt has the highest delinquency rate among all forms of debt – including credit card debt.
 Student loan debt is the only debt that has consistently risen in the past decade.
-Even as delinquencies in credit card debts, mortgages and automobile loans are seeing slight decreases, student loans delinquencies are rising – and have been since the recession began.
+Even as delinquencies in credit card debts, mortgages, and automobile loans are seeing slight decreases, student loan delinquencies are rising – and have been since the recession began.

 There’s no shortage of predatory lending going on in this sector.
 Last month, the Consumer Financial Protection Bureau filed a lawsuit against one of the biggest contributors to predatory lending, ITT Educational Services, Inc. The lawsuit claims the for-profit college chain of student lending is using high-pressure tactics to push many students into expensive private student loans that were likely to end in default.
 This marks the first public enforcement action against a company in the for-profit student loan industry.